 The following subsections describe the Proposed Action activities in further detail; activities conducted for Connected Actions and Similar Actions are similar in nature and in scope to those described for the Proposed Action.
-Figure 2: Proposed Action Components Map, Figure 3: Connected Actions Components Map, and Figure 4: Similar Actions Components Map illustrate where these activities would occur.
+Figure 3: Proposed Action Components Map, Figure 4: Connected Actions Components Map, and Figure 5: Similar Actions Components Map illustrate where these activities would occur.
+In addition, a description of the other facilities included under the MSUP is provided in Section 4.0 Facilities Included Under the MSUP.